89erik/epguides-api/docs/index.md

 # Welcome to epguides api docs

-Providing a JSON api for everyone.
+Providing a the data from epguides as JSON for everyone.

 Source code: [Github](https://github.com/frecar/epguides-api)

+If you have any questions or comments, please [create an issue](https://github.com/frecar/epguides-api/issues)

 Example usage
 ===================